 I know, this advertisement doesn’t exactly use only one image, but it still intrigues me.
 Although “hunger” might be your first response, this ad focuses on the condiment.
 It might take a second to digest, but that’s all the time Hellmann’s needs.

 The best part about this strategy is they use relevancy to engage you.
-Not only will consumers think of Hellmann’s when buying hotdogs, but they’ll also remember to top it with some “bomb” ass ketchup from Hellmann’s.
+Not only will consumers think of Hellmann’s when buying hotdogs, but they’ll also remember to top it with some “bomb” ketchup from the well-known American brand.

 So, do you think there is a purpose to this ad?
 Audi is a large supporting of Major League Soccer and recently launched a Player Index campaign that aims to engage fans through statistical data while testing their knowledge.